 Step 3: Toner

 Toner is probably the most divisive of all skincare steps: People either swear by it, or they think it's totally useless.
-Rafaeloff is on the yea side of the toner debate.
+Rafaeloff, for what it's worth, is on the positive side of the great toner debate.
 "I recommend using toner, as it helps calibrate the skin—it helps balances pH levels, moisture levels (especially those who are prone to being on the oilier side)," she explains.

 This Byrdie editor–approved drugstore find boasts an impressive ingredient list that contains vitamin E, aloe vera, and ginseng.